 Attendance at the 2015 Agile Executive Forum is limited to 125 participants.

-Sanjiv Augustine (LitheSpeed LLC), Linda Cook (Project Cooks), and Phil Brock (Agile Alliance).
+Sanjiv Augustine (LitheSpeed LLC), Linda Cook (Project Cooks), Phil Brock (Agile Alliance), and Pam Dyer (Agile Alliance).

 For More Information:

 The Agile Executive Forum is a program of Agile Alliance.
 Additional information: